 Server-side token generation (SSO)¶

-Both the Trip Planner Widget and the SSO Button Widget request a signed token from your backend (data-token-url).
-Traveln verifies it on /sso-login/ and creates a session.
+The Trip Planner Widget, SSO Button Widget, and Headless SDK request a signed token from your backend.
+Traveln verifies it on /sso-login/ and creates a tenant session.

 Token endpoint¶